openstack/kolla-ansible/doc/source/contributor/CONTRIBUTING.rst

 * Common tasks

   All services should include the following tasks:

+  - ``deploy.yml`` : Used to bootstrap, configure and deploy containers for the service.

   - ``reconfigure.yml`` : Used to push new configuration files to the host and restart the service.